microsoft/apim-auth-entraid-with-approles/README.md

 ```

 ## Import an API in APIM
-For this demo, we will use Confere API (https://conferenceapi.azurewebsites.net), a backend API for demos proposed, provided by Microsoft.
+For this demo, we will use Colors API (https://colors-api.azurewebsites.net), a backend API for demos proposed, provided by Mark Harrison.
 Use this guide [Tutorial: Import and publish your first API](https://learn.microsoft.com/en-us/azure/api-management/import-and-publish) for more details if need to import API to your API Management.

 1. In the Azure portal, search for and select API Management services.